cweill/gotests/README.md

   -nosubtests    disable subtest generation.
 Only available for Go 1.7+

   -template_dir  optional.
 Path to a directory containing custom test code templates

+  -ef            read external parameters to template by json with file

+  -ei            read external parameters to tempalte by json with stdin
 ```

 ## Contributions